 ScaleUp Garage — Results

 Here are some examples of garage door companies we’ve worked with and what we were able to achieve together.
+These garage door marketing results reflect real accounts with verified data — CPL, conversion rates, and ad spend numbers pulled directly from Google Ads.

 Google Search Campaign · Ohio

-Buckeye Overhead Door
+Ohio Based Overhead Door Company

 Leads were coming in — but the wrong ones.
 We fixed the campaign structure and their conversion rate jumped from 20% to 35%.
+That’s a 70% relative increase in conversion rate.Ultimately, lead quality also increased improving closing rate by approximately 30%.

 The Challenge: